Passport Configuration with Google Workspace

 5. Click anywhere in the Authentication section.

-6. In the Certificates section, click the Download link (looks like a down-arrow and an underscore).
+6. In the Certificates section, click the Download button.